 “Don’t ask and don’t tell: that was the way Sam operated.
 If you didn’t ask, you didn’t get your money.”

-The complete facts of how Spiegel managed to rip off his partner and stars aren’t entirely clear, but a few things are certain: Huston never collected the 50% of the profits due him as Speigel’s business partner and director of the film, while Bogart never received the $600,000 his salary and percentage deal entitled him to.
+The complete facts of how Spiegel managed to rip off his partner and stars aren’t clear.
+But a few things are certain: Huston never collected the 50% of the profits due him as Speigel’s business partner and director of the film, and Bogart never received the $600,000 his salary and percentage deal entitled him to.

 The African Queen & Kate's Realistic Expectations

-It’s possible Kate faired better than Bogie or Huston with her paycheck, as she has nothing but good things to say about Sam Spiegel in her book, The Making of the African Queen.
-But then again, Kate was aware of the disorganized nature of the film production from the start, and had realistic expectations about her odds of ever being paid.
-So before she even agreed to make The African Queen, Kate decided that as long as Speigel paid her living expenses for the duration of filming, she’d be satisfied:
+It’s possible that Kate faired better than Bogie or Huston with her paycheck.
+She has nothing but good things to say about Sam Spiegel in her book, The Making of the African Queen.
+But then again, Kate was aware of the disorganized nature of the film production from the start.
+She had realistic expectations about her odds of being paid, and decided to make the film anyway.
+Katharine Hepburn didn’t make The African Queen for the money.
+As long as Speigel paid her living expenses for the duration of filming, she was satisfied:

 “I didn’t mind doing the film for nothing, but I didn’t intend to pay for the privilege of doing it.”